 Alice Bailey describes a way to define our degree of service in our life purpose in Discipleship in the New Age Volume 2 with this statement, You cannot possibly do everything that you see needs to be done; therefore, do that which will bring about the greatest amount of good to the greatest number of seeking souls.

 Are you ready to assist with what shows up in front of you in your daily life?
-Are you ready to do your best for those seeking our help?
-This is the purpose of your life.
+Are you ready to do your best for those seeking your help?
+Fulfilling the above actions is your life purpose.

-Michael David Lawrience is giving away free 50-pages of his book, The Secret for Freedom from Drama, Trauma, & Pain.
-It gives more ways to improve your emotional health, ease pain and stress, heal physical and emotional abuse, and fulfill your life purpose.
+Michael David Lawrience is the author of Emotional Health: The Secret from Drama, Trauma, and Pain.
+His book provides ways for improving emotional health, easing pain and stress, healing physical and emotional abuse, and spiritual awakening.
+See book on Amazon https://www.amazon.com/Emotional-Health-Secret-Freedom-Trauma/dp/0615479170